Prag8855/aab/content/guides/gewerbeschein.md

 ### Angaben zum Aufenthaltstitel

 If you have a [residence permit](/glossary/Aufenthaltstitel), fill this section.
-If you are a EU citizen or a German [permanent resident](/glossary/Niederlassungserlaubnis), skip this step.
+If you are an EU citizen or a German [permanent resident](/glossary/Niederlassungserlaubnis), skip this step.
 Your residence permit must [allow self-employment](/guides/residence-permit#for-self-employment).

 [![Step 8 of the Gewerbeanmeldung form](/images/gewerbeanmeldung-berlin-step8.png)](/images/gewerbeanmeldung-berlin-step8.png)